arturino009/POEcluster/readme.md

 # Features

-* Fancy scrollable user inteface with all the cluster jewels
+* Fancy user inteface with all the cluster jewels
 * Index all the single notables for medium and small cluster jewels
-* Index all the possible combinations of notables for medium cluster jewels
+* Index all the possible combinations of notables for medium cluster jewels~~
-* Double click the selected jewel to open it in pathofexile.com/trade
+* ~~Double click the selected jewel to open it in pathofexile.com/trade
-* Refresh the info about the selected notable
+* ~~Refresh the info about the selected notable~~
-* Prices for crafting the jewel
+* Up to date prices for crafting the jewel
 * Profit calculations
 * Sorting